james-jw/xq-renjin/README.md

   $data-frame?a
 ```

-Which should print out the sequence from 1 to 20
+Which should print out the sequence from 1 to 20.
+It should be noted however, that R's data model does not perfectly match XQuery's.
+In these cases the object will need to be manually unwrapped using the `as-map` function discussed below.

 Additionlly, script objects and XQuery objects are interchangable, including
 function items.
 For example, its possible to pass XQuery functions into R functions and vice versa: